Contributed by Andrea Vandiver

 - gift cards to restaurants, coffee shops, spas

-- personal care products such as bath salts, shower gel, nail polish
+- personal care products such as bath salts (like these), shower gel, nail polish

 - chocolate or other sweets